bigchaindb/BEPs/4/README.md

 Anyway, there's a worse problem.
 Here's a thought experiment:

-> Joe Criminal uploads some encrypted illegal data to your node somehow.
-Then he uploads _the decryption key_.
+> Monica the Criminal uploads some encrypted illegal data to your node somehow.
+Then she uploads _the decryption key_.
 Now anyone can get the encrypted illegal data and the decryption key and it's as if the data was never encrypted.
 They can get the unencrypted illegal data.

 ### Allow Only Hashed Data!

 (There might be a way to make this work, but how _depressing_ if the only thing you are allowed to store is hashes!)
 To first order, if you allow arbitrary hashes to come in, then here's your thought experiment of how to use that to upload illegal data:

-> Joe Criminal takes his illegal data file.
+> Richard the Criminal gets an illegal data file.
 You can think of it as a sequence of zeroes and ones.
-Now he starts sending each zero and one, one at a time.
+Now he starts sending each zero and one, one at a time, as follows.
 It's a zero if the hash (as binary) starts with 0, and 1 otherwise.
 This is slow but will work as a proof of concept.
 You could speed this up, but the result is the same: allowing arbitrary hashes is like allowing arbitrary data, over time.

 Exercise for the reader: what could you do to prevent the above technique?
 There's a way.
 It's fun.